micmejia/bible-dump/NKJV/Numbers/Num 12.md

 So Moses cried out to the Lord, saying, "Please heal her, O God, I pray!"

 ###### 14
 Then the Lord said to Moses, "If her father had but spit in her face, would she not be shamed seven days?
-Let her be shut[^f] out of the camp seven days, and afterward she may be received _again._"
+Let her be shut out of the camp seven days, and afterward she may be received _again._"

 ###### 15
 So Miriam was shut out of the camp seven days, and the people did not journey till Miriam was brought in _again._